5 Dog friendly Must do's

 4. Every Monday is Doggy Day at the National Botanic Garden of Wales.
 Due to huge popular demand, special weekend dates have been earmarked in the calendar for pet owners to bring their pooches with them on a visit.
 Why not sign up your pooch for Botanic Garden doggy membership?
 It is £10 and all dogs receive a special Garden membership card and a special pet travel pack (r.r.p. £10).
 Look out, too, for pet experts – who will be on hand to offer help and advice.
 For more information visit www.botanticgarden.wales

 5. Cenarth Falls has been a beauty spot since Victorian times.
 This river was made for leaping – salmon do it too!
 Posed with dog on the stone bridge and watched salmon leap the falls on their way up river to spawn.
-Witness nature’s incredible spectacle in the autumn, particularly after heavy rain.
+Witness nature’s incredible spectacle, particularly after heavy rain.
 Cenarth is cute year-round, with cosy pubs and tea rooms to refresh you as you stroll this stretch of the river.